bsdshell/java/algorithm.md

 ##### Build a heap with array

-##### Inorder traveral with iteration
-* Print out all the nodes in order traveral without using recursion

 ##### Print out the first occurrence character from a stream
 * Data Structure: HashMap and LinkedList
 * The Algorithm is similar to LRU/Least Recent Used Cache